JacoboLansac/audits/solo/next-gen.md

 ## Medium

-### [M-1] Earnings from the auctioned items are not shared with the teams and the artists
+### [M-1] Earnings from auctioned tokens are not shared with the teams and the artists

 #### Description